 Parents and guardians of current students

-The wellbeing of our students is our highest priority.
-We understand that, as a parent or guardian of a current student, you may have some questions around how we are supporting students at this challenging time.
+The wellbeing of our students remains our highest priority.
+We understand that, as a parent or guardian of a current student, you may have some questions around how we are supporting students throughout the Covid-19 pandemic.
 On this page, you can find out more about the measures in place to support students, including if they need to self-isolate, and some ideas for how you can support them too.

 We are publishing data on our website each day with details of how many current positive cases we have amongst the Keele community, living both on and off campus.
 You can find this information here.

 Our teams are working tirelessly to ensure that we have all the support measures in place to support students – if they need anything, we are here to help.

 We have a full support system in place.
 This includes teams across specialist support areas including mental health and counselling, welfare, living in halls of residence, disability and dyslexia, and faith and chaplaincy too.
 Find out more about Student Services.
 We also have out-of-hours support options, including offering online appointments until 12am each night during term time.

 Alongside the above, we are offering additional support to those who disclose to us that they have a higher-risk health status.
 We ask that students email Student Services to let us know they are at increased vulnerability from Covid-19.

 We are proud of our safe and supportive Keele community, and are reassured that the vast majority of our students are acting responsibly to keep themselves and others safe.
 Where we become aware of any non-compliance with Covid-secure measures we are taking these reports very seriously.
 We have a 4 stage disciplinary approach to student behaviour that is in breach of the rules, and encourage all students to report any concerns they have about the behaviour of other students.